-Accommodations and modification options for multilingual learners are embedded in the daily classroom lessons inclusive of the use of technology for translation purposes, Imagine Learning as a digital platform for instruction and visual aids.
-ESL teachers will be accessible to students, teachers, and families via electronic communications, virtual, remote, or other online platforms.
-ESL teachers will continue to plan collaboratively with classroom teachers, as well as participate in live co-taught instruction.
-ESL teachers will support students via small group and individual live meetings, as needed.
+Accommodations and modification options for English language learners are embedded in the daily classroom lessons inclusive of the use of technology for translation purposes, Imagine Learning as a digital platform for instruction and visual aids.
+ELL teachers will be accessible to students, teachers, and families via electronic communications, virtual, remote, or other online platforms.
+ELL teachers will continue to plan collaboratively with classroom teachers, as well as participate in live co-taught instruction.
+ELL teachers will support students via small group and individual live meetings, as needed.

-MULTILINGUAL LEARNERS (cont.)
+ENGLISH LANGUAGE LEARNERS (cont.)